NicoWWW/NicoWWW.github.io/Art.md

 permalink: /art/
 ---

->Mom told me that the first time I picked up pencil, I didn't like painting at all.
-It was five years old.
-However, I didn't remember it at all either, since it is also hard to tell exactly when or why I started to like painting in my .
-Ever since I could remember, as long as there is pen and paper besides my hands, I couldn't help to developing dots to lines, lines to spaces, then faces and more.
+> Mom once told me that when I first picked up a pencil at the age of five, I wasn’t fond of painting at all.
+I don’t recall that moment, nor can I pinpoint exactly when or why my feelings about painting changed.
+What I do remember is that, as long as I could grasp a pen and paper, I was compelled to transform dots into lines, lines into shapes, and shapes into faces and beyond.

 <hr>